wp-plugins/thinktwit/readme.txt

 Instead of outputting HTML it outputs Javascript.
 The Javascript uses AJAX (via jQuery) to make a call to a method that returns the
 HTML which is then inserted in to the correct location.

+= I'm using no-caching but nothing appears below the title =

+Your theme is probably not setup properly.
+AJAX requires a location to insert the returned data from the server-side call.
+ThinkTwit puts it in to the div that contains the widget.
+A Wordpress theme written correctly should output a unique id for each widget that is output.
+Inform the maker of your theme to have the following (or something similar) in their register_sidebar function:

+'before_widget' => '<div id="%1$s" class="widget %2$s">'

 = Why do I get this error?
 Warning: file_get_contents() [function.file-get-contents]: URL file-access is disabled in the server configuration =

 You are getting this error because the allow_url_fopen option is disabled on your server.
 You can resolve this by either enabling it, or